shendurelab/MIPGEN/tools/README.md

 Edit the pipeline builder to change your desired default behavior

-Alternatively, edit the output of the sh file to customize analysis
+Alternatively, edit the output of the sh file to customize analysis.
+Analysis shell scripts link together the other scripts in the tools directory along with alignment with BWA to lead to a SAM file ready for variant calling.
+Memory text files record your answers to the builder script to clarify how the analysis script was composed.
+Feeding memory files into the builder script (with or without modification) enables fast rebuilding of the analysis script.

 See the options for each of the mipgen scripts by providing the -h flag